 Paid results, on the other hand, are basically advertisements.
-In this case, site owners pay to have their content displayed in SERPs for certain keywords.
+In this case, site owners pay to have their content displayed in SERPs for specific keywords.
 These are also called Pay-Per-Click (PPC) results.

 Today, SERPs show paid and more dynamic organic results formats — which are called SERP features.
-Examples of SERP features include answer boxes, image carousels, and People Also Ask boxes, among others.
+Examples of SERP features include answer boxes, image carousels, and People Also Ask boxes.
 Some of these features are organic — this means that they can be influenced by SEO.

 How Important Is SEO

 Your website is of no use without visitors.
-Search engines drive the majority of your online traffic.
+Search engines drive most of your online traffic.
 Particularly, organic search results receive more clicks than PPC — as they offer more online coverage and appear more credible to searchers.

-If you produce a quality piece of content that ranks in search engines, it can drive traffic to your website indefinitely.
+Suppose you produce a quality piece of content that ranks in search engines.
+In that case, it can drive traffic to your website indefinitely.
 In advertising, you need continuous funding to do so.